 In English, gender pronouns are third-person gender identifiers.

-Non-binary individuals have a right to be referred to by their correct pronouns, especially in the workplace.
-This is not about legal compliance.
-It’s about fostering an environment where every individual employee is encouraged and empowered to bring their most authentic selves to work every day without fear of judgment or reprisal.
+Non-binary individuals have the right to be referred to by their correct pronouns, especially in the workplace.
+While this may not be about legal compliance in every case, it’s always about respect and equality in your workplace community.
+It’s about fostering an environment where everyone is encouraged and empowered to bring their most authentic selves to work every day without fear of judgment or reprisal.